Information and awareness about smacking and physical chastisement on children.

 - twisting ears

-It also includes causing pain and discomfort by making children sit or stand in uncomfortable positions or for long periods and burning with matches or incense sticks.
+- causing pain and discomfort by making children sit or stand in uncomfortable positions for long periods, and many other behaviours.